Get in touch with us

 Residential part of Porto city centre.

-It is important for investors to carefully specify their preferred location within the country, as rental yields, quality of life, and average incomes can vary significantly across regions.
-As in the real estate market there are favourable ventures and lucrative opportunities, collaborating with trusted local experts increases the chances of success and enables investors to maximize returns on their Portuguese real estate ventures.
+Choosing where to invest in Portugal must be a carefully made decision, as rental yields, quality of life, and average incomes can vary significantly across regions.
+However, there are always favourable ventures and lucrative opportunities to be had and collaborating with Portugal Homes’ trusted local experts increases the chances of success and enables investors to maximise returns on their Portuguese real estate ventures.

-In 2024, for instance, rental prices have also been increasing rapidly, largely due to the limited availability of properties for lease and rising demand, which stems from affordability challenges in the housing market.
+In 2025, the latest available data reveals that rental prices continued to steadily rise in 2025, largely due to the limited availability of properties for lease and rising demand, which stems from affordability challenges in the housing market.

 Landscape of Lisbon city centre with its majestic buildings.